anam32123/OrbitTails/README.md

 ## Background

-Ram pressure stripping is the removal of gas from galaxies orbitting in clusters due to the pressure differential between a galaxy's interstellar medium and surrounding galactic medium.
+Ram pressure stripping is the removal of gas from galaxies orbiting in clusters due to the pressure differential between a galaxy's interstellar medium and the surrounding intracluster medium.
 This process is key to the evolution of galaxies in large clusters, as complete gas removal quenches star formation.
 Ram pressure stripped galaxies form tails of stripped gas that extend behind the galaxy along its orbital path.
 Measurements of the angle of this tail, particularly relative to the cluster center, are key to understanding the evolution of ram pressure stripping during a galaxy's orbit, classifying ram pressure stripped galaxies, and elucidating how and why ram pressure stripping affects galaxies.

-However, such measurements are complicated because a galaxy's apparent tail angle on the sky may not match up with the reality of its three-dimensional directional or give us a clear understanding of the galaxy's three-dimensional motion in the cluster.
+However, such measurements are complicated because a galaxy's apparent tail angle on the sky may not match up with the reality of its three-dimensional direction or give us a clear understanding of the galaxy's three-dimensional motion in the cluster.
 OrbitTails aims to help observational astronomers understand the relationship between three-dimensional orbital motion and tail angle and observed two-dimensional angles in the sky.
 Users can simulate galaxy orbits in a cluster potential and compare the galaxy's three-dimensional tail direction with the observed two-dimensional angles at a variety of viewing angles throughout the entire orbit.

 ## Installation and Usage